Study Evaluating the Safety and Pharmacokinetics of JCAR017 in B-cell Non-Hodgkin Lymphoma (TRANSCEND-NHL-001)

 A Phase 1, Multicenter, Open-Label Study of JCAR017, CD19-targeted Chimeric Antigen Receptor (CAR) T Cells, for Relapsed and Refractory (R/R) B-cell Non-Hodgkin Lymphoma (NHL)

-Non-Hodgkin Lymphoma Diffuse Large B Cell Lymphoma Follicular Lymphoma Mantle-cell Lymphoma Primary Mediastinal B-cell Lymphoma JCAR017 chimeric antigen receptor CAR CAR T cells autologous T cell therapy cell therapy NHL Lymphoma Lymphoma, Follicular Lymphoma, Non-Hodgkin Lymphoma, B-Cell Lymphoma, Mantle-Cell Lymphoma, Large B-Cell, Diffuse
+Non-Hodgkin Lymphoma Diffuse Large B Cell Lymphoma Follicular Lymphoma Mantle-cell Lymphoma Primary Mediastinal B-cell Lymphoma JCAR017 chimeric antigen receptor CAR CAR T cells autologous T cell therapy cell therapy NHL Lymphoma Lymphoma, Non-Hodgkin Lymphoma, B-Cell Lymphoma, Mantle-Cell Lymphoma, Large B-Cell, Diffuse JCAR017 (lisocabtagene maraleucel) single-dose schedule JCAR017 (lisocabtagene maraleucel) 2-dose schedule JCAR017 1-dose schedule

 You can join if…